edhamma/mahasi-diary/diary.rst

 **A:**  I have never known this kind of Dhamma and yet I could understand about the true nature of mind and matter, the arising and passing away phenomena; the ANICCA, DUKKHA AND ANATTA clearly.
 This is because I had the chance to practise according to the instructions given by Mahasi Sayadaw Payagyi.
 If I had not had this chance I would never experience this kind of Dhamma.
 Sayadaw Payagyi himself had practised this difficult and profound Dhamma and had worked out instructions which could be understood by everyone.
 I was thinking of the enormous respect and gratitude I felt towards Sayadaw Payagyi for quite a long time and quite often too.

 **A:**  I contemplated day and night but when the time come for discussion with my teacher I could not relate all of my experiences in detail and not in a systematic way.
 But the teacher seemed to know the facts which [:58:] I had overlooked in the description of my experiences.
 The teacher seemed to know what I could note and what I had missed.
 The teacher must have practised and accomplished the knowledge fully.
 That must be she reason why he could know all the stages I had been going. through.
 Then I felt very respectful towards my teacher.
 I went on admiring my teacher as to how much he knew, how well he could help me when I was wrong, also how patient he was in explaining to me about the things that I did not understand and how he was helping me to make progress in contemplation.
 I thought to myself that if it were not for the teacher, it would be impossible for me to go on with this practise; I felt forever indebted to the teacher.
 I wondered how I could repay the gratitude I owe to my teacher.
-I resolved to do this by all means. *(Yogi felt very grateful to the meditation teacher and expressed his feeling in the above way)*.
+I resolved to do this by all means. *(Yogi felt very grateful to the meditation teacher and expressed his feeling in the above way.)*

 **A:**  I felt respectful and grateful to my teacher I kept on seeing him and I had to note "seeing" "seeing" for quite often.
 My mind often went to my teacher so I had to note "respecting" "respecting" quite often.